Peanuts: Theater

 The characters first appeared in live stage production in 1967 with the musical You're a Good Man, Charlie Brown, scored by Clark Gesner.
 It is a collection of musical sketches, where the characters explore their identities and discover the feelings they have for each other.
 The play was performed off-broadway, as well as later being performed as a live telecast on NBC.
 The play continued to have other professional performances, in the London West End, and later a Broadway revival, while also being a popular choice of musical by amateur theater groups such as schools.

 A second musical premiered in 1975, Snoopy!
 The Musical, scored by Larry Grossman with lyrics by Hal Hackady.
 A sequel to You're a Good Man, Charlie Brown, Snoopy! is also a collection of musical sketches, though focused on Snoopy.
 It was first performed in San Francisco, and eventually off-Broadway for 152 performances.

 You're a Good Man, Charlie Brown and Snoopy!!!
-The Musical were both further adapted as animated television specials, respectively, in 1985 and in 1988.
-Going in the opposite direction from animation to live production, is the 2016 A Charlie Brown Christmas, based on the 1965 animated television special.
-It is considered a generally faithful readaptation, although it features the additional characters Woodstock and Peppermint Patty who did not exist in the strip when the original was made.
+The Musical was both further adapted as an animated television special, respectively, in 1985 and in 1988.
+Going in the opposite direction from animation to live production is the 2016 A Charlie Brown Christmas, based on the 1965 animated television special.
+It is considered a generally faithful readaptation, although it features the additional characters Woodstock and Peppermint Patty, who did not exist in the strip when the original was made.